 A drought lasts for decades, a disease rips through a city, a civilization collapses.
-When we finally uncover the ruins, we ask: what happened?
+When we finally uncover the ruins, we ask: What happened?
 The good news is, we've been here before.
 History is long, and people have already confronted just about every apocalypse we're facing today.
 But these days, archaeologists are getting better at seeing stories of survival, transformation, and even progress hidden within those histories of collapse and destruction.
-Perhaps, we begin to see, apocalypses do not destroy, but create, new worlds.
+Perhaps, we begin to see, apocalypses do not destroy worlds, but create them anew.

 Apocalypse offers a new way of understanding human history, reframing it as a series of crises and cataclysms that we survived, moments of choice in an evolution of humanity that has never been predetermined or even linear.
-Here Lizzie Wade asks us to reckon with our understanding of these events, from the end of Old Kingdom Egypt, the collapse of the Classic Maya, to the Black Death, and shows us how people lived through and beyond themand even reconsidered what a new world could look like in their wake.
+Here Lizzie Wade asks us to reckon with our long-held narratives of these events, from the end of Old Kingdom Egypt, the collapse of the Classic Maya, to the Black Death, and shows us how people lived through and beyond themand even considered what a new world could look like in their wake.

 The more we learn about apocalypses past, the more hope we have that we will survive our own.
 It won't be pleasant.
 It won't be fair.
 The world will be different on the other side, and our cultures and communitiesperhaps even our specieswill be different too.